 Nicola shared her personal story of real-life romance in the lovely collection, Fall In Love Like a Romance Writer.

 Nicola loves to share book-related keepsakes with her readers.
-Email her for a special package of postcards, bookmarks, and a signed cover flat.
+Email her for a special package of postcards and bookmarks.

 Please request keepsakes by sending an email to Nicola at or by using the form below.
 You can